Home›Guides›Scissor car lifts

 What it is

-A scissor lift uses crossing pivot arms (the "scissor" geometry) under the vehicle to raise it 30–50″.
+A scissor lift uses crossing pivot arms (the "scissor" geometry) under the vehicle to raise it roughly 30–50″.
 Two pads support either rocker panels (low-pad scissor) or the frame (mid-rise pad scissor).
-Power is hydraulic, often 110V — though larger units run 220V.
+Power is hydraulic; the reference unit below supports 115V or 220V single-phase power.

 Access diagram